-At 70, People's Republic Of China Faces Economic, Political Headwinds
+At 70, People's Republic Of China Faces Economic And Political Headwinds

 Domestically, structural economic challenges are accumulating.
 China's economy is growing at its slowest pace in nearly 30 years — exacerbated in no small measure by a recalcitrant trade war with the United States and a swine flu epidemic that has caused prices of pork to soar.

 Meanwhile, months of protests in Hong Kong, which have frequently devolved into running street battles, are seeking less interference from Beijing.
-They come as a direct challenge to China's authority over the territory and a potentially embarrassing retort to the aura of control its hoping to foster.
+They come as a direct challenge to China's authority over the territory and a potentially embarrassing retort to the aura of control it is hoping to foster.

 Nearby, the United States has beefed up military support for Taiwan, which China has vowed to "reunify" — by force, if necessary.
 China is also coming in for increasing international criticism over its mass detention and surveillance of Muslim ethnic minorities, particularly Uighurs in the western region of Xinjiang.